-Rule 810 - Federal Prevention of Significant Deterioration: This rule, revised June 20, 2013, incorporates the federal Prevention of Significant Deterioration rule requirements into the District's rules and regulations.
+Rule 810 - Federal Prevention of Significant Deterioration: This rule was adopted January 20, 2011 to incorporate the federal Prevention of Significant Deterioration rule requirements into the District's rules and regulations.
 Future projects at the facility will be evaluated to determine whether they constitute a new major stationary source or a major modification.